 Knowing the catastrophic risks associated with severe, untreated jaundice, what are the proper rules that hospitals and doctors should follow to diagnosis the cause of jaundice and treat it at the appropriate time?
 Thankfully, leading medical organizations like the American Academy of Pediatrics (AAP) have studied this issue for years and published Clinical Practice Guidelines that have been adopted throughout the country and the world.
 The AAP Clinical Practice Guidelines provide the guidance and tools necessary for healthcare providers and hospitals to prevent, diagnose the cause of, and ultimately treat severe hyperbilirubinemia and increasing jaundice so that there is no catastrophic result to the baby.

-For example, while nurses and doctors can document whether your baby appears yellow after birth, it is well known that these visual assessments of jaundice are notoriously unreliable, particularly in dark skinned babies.
+For example, while nurses and doctors can document whether your baby appears yellow after birth, it is well known that these visual assessments of jaundice are notoriously unreliable, particularly in dark-skinned babies.
 The simple truth is, visual estimation is not a reliable predictor of bilirubin levels.
 Therefore, the best and most accurate way to test a newborn baby’s bilirubin level is by a blood test.
 A tiny blood sample is taken from the baby’s heel and tested which provides the total serum bilirubin (TSB) level.
 Whether the TSB bilirubin level is high is based on the baby’s age in hours and other risk factors.
 One such tool to understand and comprehend whether a TSB level is too high, is to use the Bhutani Nomogram created by neonatology expert Vinod Bhutani, M.D., of Stanford University and one of the world’s leading and foremost experts in the area of the prevention, diagnosis and treatment of hyperbilirubinemia, jaundice and Kernicterus.
 The Bhutani Nomogram allows healthcare providers to plot the bilirubin levels on a chart to very simply and quickly determine the severity of the situation and what risks may lie ahead by ascertaining what category of risk a baby is in.
-For example, at 24 hours of life, a bilirubin level of 5 or less means a baby is in the low risk zone, and a bilirubin level of 6 or less means a baby is in the low-intermediate risk zone for the subsequent development of dangerous bilirubin levels.
-Bilirubin levels higher than 6 at 24 hours put the baby into higher risk categories.
-At 36 hours of life, a bilirubin level of 7 or less means a baby is in the low risk zone, and a bilirubin level of 9 or less means a baby is in the low-intermediate risk zone for the subsequent development of dangerous bilirubin levels.
-Whereas, a bilirubin level above 9 puts the baby into higher risk categories.
-See the Bhutani Nomogram.
+For example, at 24 hours of life, a bilirubin level of 5 or less means a baby is in the low-risk zone, and a bilirubin level of 6 or less means a baby is in the low-intermediate risk zone for the subsequent development of dangerous bilirubin levels.
+Bilirubin levels higher than 6 at 24 hours put the baby into higher-risk categories.
+At 36 hours of life, a bilirubin level of 7 or less means a baby is in the low-risk zone, and a bilirubin level of 9 or less means a baby is in the low-intermediate risk zone for the subsequent development of dangerous bilirubin levels.
+Whereas, a bilirubin level above 9 puts the baby into higher-risk categories.

 Beyond the Bhutani Nomogram, there are very well known and major risk factors for the development of severe hyperbilirubinemia and Kernicterus promulgated by the AAP which include prematurity; jaundice in the first 24 hours of life; babies whose siblings had jaundice and needed treatment; babies whose blood group is incompatible with their mother’s; and babies who are exclusively breastfed.
 While these are some of the most important tools from the AAP Clinical Practice Guideline, there are more tools and guidance provided by the AAP Clinical Practice Guideline to help hospitals, doctors, and other healthcare providers prevent, diagnose and treat rising bilirubin levels and jaundice.

 In addition, Hospitals should have policies and procedures in place outlining the protocols for the prevention, diagnosis and treatment of rising bilirubin levels in newborn babies.
 As an example, Hospitals should have policies and procedures that require monitoring the TSB bilirubin levels while the baby remains hospitalized after birth.
 These follow-up tests track whether the newborn’s bilirubin level is decreasing, as it should, or increasing.
 Those bilirubin test results can then be plotted on the Bhutani Nomogram as described above to determine whether your baby has a higher than normal chance of being at risk of severe hyperbilirubinemia and Kernicterus.
 Other nomograms can similarly be used by plotting TSB levels to determine when and if a baby requires certain treatment for rising bilirubin levels like photography lights or even an exchange transfusion.
-See the Phototherapy Nomogram and Exchange Transfusion Nomogram.

 Hospitals should also have policies and procedures in place to require a bilirubin blood test before your baby is discharged, so that any increase in the bilirubin level can be caught before the baby leaves the hospital.